Oracle Brings FinTech Program To Brussels, Blockchain Poised For Growth In India

 Posted On: 17-02-2020

 Welcome to The Axis, your late look at payments news from around the world.
 Coverage includes Oracle's decision to bring its FinTech Innovation Program to Brussels.
-In addition, blockchain technology is expected to take hold in India and BS/2 plans to expand its point-of-sale (POS) terminal network in Georgia.
+In addition, blockchain technology is expected to take hold in India, and BS/2 plans to expand its point-of-sale (POS) terminal network in Georgia.

-The blockchain is gaining traction in India, where the market for such technology is projected to grow at a compound annual growth rate (CAGR) of 58 percent during 2018 to 2024, according to a report from 6Wresearch.
+The blockchain is gaining traction in India, where the market for such technology is projected to grow at a compound annual growth rate (CAGR) of 58 percent from 2018 to 2024, according to a report from 6Wresearch.
 The firm said the market is dependent on the growth of digital payment solutions through a Unified Payment Interface (UPI) and digital wallets.
 Overall, the digital payments solution market is projected to reach beyond $500 billion by 2020, compared to approximately $50 billion in 2017.

 "Blockchain technology is bound to register substantial growth over the coming years.
-Currently, consumer awareness for this particular technology is at a very niche stage," Zebi Data India Founder and CEO Babu Munagala said in statement from 6Wresearch.
-"However, with surging growth of blockchain integration in several verticals, majorly driven by government and enterprise segment, the market is projected to register considerable growth over the next 2 to 3 years."
+Currently, consumer awareness for this particular technology is at a very niche stage," Zebi Data India Founder and CEO Babu Munagala said in a statement from 6Wresearch.
+"However, with the surging growth of blockchain integration in several verticals, majorly driven by government and enterprise segment, the market is projected to register considerable growth over the next 2 to 3 years."

 Elsewhere in Asia, BS/2 plans to increase its network from 20,000 POS terminals to 25,000 in Georgia by the end of 2018, according to an announcement.
 The company noted that there is growth potential in the market: There were 9.2 million payment cards in Georgian user circulation, which marks an 11 percent increase from 2016.